flynnlambrechts/bssrbot-dev/README.md

 - Get user's name
 - Shopen
 - Easter Eggs
+- Shop catalogue

 ## Work On
-- day next week and week = 4
+- day next week and week = 4 - SOLVED
 - why does Monday lunch work but not lunch Monday - SOLVED
-- connecting to DB see baxtabot
+- connecting to DB - SOLVED
-- calendar
+- calendar - IN PROGRESS

 Github# bssrbot-dev